Qanat: Afghanistan

-The Qanats are called Kariz in Dari (Persian) and Pashto and have been in use since the pre-Islamic period.
-It is estimated that more than 9,370 Karizes were in use in the 20th century.
-The oldest functional Kariz which is more than 300 years old and 8 kilometers long is located in Wardak province and is still providing water to nearly 3000 people.
-The incessant war for the last 30 years has destroyed a number of these ancient structures.
-In these troubled times maintenance has not always been possible.
-To add to the troubles, as of 2008 the cost of labour has become very high and maintaining the Kariz structures is no longer possible.
+The qanats are called kariz in Dari (Persian) and Pashto and have been in use since the pre-Islamic period.
+It is estimated that more than 9,370 karizes were in use in the 20th century.
+The oldest functional kariz which is more than 300 years old and 8 kilometers long is located in Wardak province and is still providing water to nearly 3,000 people.

+Many of these ancient structures were destroyed during the Soviet–Aghan War and the War in Afghanistan.
+Maintenance has not always been possible.
+The cost of labour has become very high, and maintaining the kariz structures is no longer possible.
 Lack of skilled artisans who have the traditional knowledge also poses difficulties.
-A number of the large farmers are abandoning their Kariz which has been in their families sometimes for centuries, and moving to tube and dug wells backed by diesel pumps.

-However, the government of Afghanistan is aware of the importance of these structures and all efforts are being made to repair, reconstruct and maintain (through the community) the kariz.
-The Ministry of Rural Rehabilitation and Development along with National and International NGOs is making the effort.
+A number of the large farmers are abandoning their kariz which has been in their families sometimes for centuries, and moving to tube and dug wells backed by diesel pumps.
+However, the government of Afghanistan was aware of the importance of these structures and all efforts were made to repair, reconstruct and maintain (through the community) the kariz.
+The Ministry of Rural Rehabilitation and Development along with national and international NGOs made the effort.
 There were still functional qanat systems in 2009.
 American forces were reported to have unintentionally destroyed some of the channels during expansion of a military base, creating tensions between them and the local community.
 Some of these tunnels were used to store supplies, and to move men and equipment underground.

 Armenia

 Qanats have been preserved in Armenia in the community of Shvanidzor, in the southern province of Syunik, bordering with Iran.
 Qanats are named kahrezes in Armenian.
 There are 5 kahrezes in Shvanidzor.
-Four of them were constructed in XII-XIVc, even before the village was founded.
+Four of them were constructed before the village was founded.
 The fifth kahrez was constructed in 2005.
-Potable water runs through I, II and V kahrezs.
-Kahrez III and IV are in quite poor condition.
+Potable water runs through three of them, and two are in poor condition.
 In the summer, especially in July and August, the amount of water reaches its minimum, creating a critical situation in the water supply system.
 Still, kahrezes are the main source of potable and irrigation water for the community.